xwmx/nb/README.md

 fi
 ```

-The primary and secondary colors can also be configured individually,
+The primary and secondary colors can be set individually,
 making color themes easily customizable:

 ```bash